Off Menu with Ed Gamble and James Acaster: Premise

 In the show, guests are asked by Acaster—in the role of a Genie Waiter—for their dream menu, in a dream restaurant that can produce any food and drink.
 Acaster first asks guests, "Still or sparkling water?"
-Shortly after, and without warning, Acaster will shout "Poppadoms or bread?"
-The episode continues with the guest giving their starter, main course, side dish, drink and dessert.
+Shortly after, and without warning, Acaster will shout "Papadams or bread?"
+The episode continues with the guest giving their starter, main course, dessert, side dish and drink (not in that order).
 Cooking sound effects play between discussions of each course.
 Guests explain what they like about the food, memories associated with it and other food and drink topics, as well as discussing their body of work.

 Before the guest arrives Gamble and Acaster announce a secret ingredient that at least one of them does not like, is suggested by a listener or is related to the guest.
 If the guest mentions the ingredient they are ejected from the Dream Restaurant without getting any dinner.
 The only guest ejected from the Dream Restaurant is Jayde Adams.
 The hosts refer to the producer, Ben Williams, as the Great Benito.
 The hosts have some strong established opinions on food: for instance, Gamble favours a cheeseboard for dessert, to which Acaster objects.
 They also have established anecdotes, such as Acaster's story about drinking Diet Coke after a long period of caffeine abstinence and believing that it tasted like Coca-Cola.